 Next, you can choose between:

-Written by your creative team and pasted directly into the platform
+Written by your team and entered directly into the platform.

 Step 10: Analyzing Campaign Impact